sasilver75/obsidian/ROC Curve.md

 aliases:
   - Receiver Operating Characteristic
 ---
-A ROC curve is a graph showing the performance of a classification model at all classification thresholds, plotting two parameters:
+A ROC curve is a graph showing the performance of a classification model at all classification thresholds, plotting two parameters across a variety of classification thresholds.
 1. True Positive Rate (a synonym for [[Recall]])
 2. False Positive Rate